sabman/aicasts.com/site/aicasts/content/posts/spatial-statistics-in-practice.md

 The number of categories in the classification depends on the range of values, i.e., how many standard deviational units cover the range from lowest to highest.
 It is also quite common that some categories do not contain any observations.

+## Quantile map

+A quantile map is based on sorted values for a variable that are then grouped into bins that each have the same number of observations, the so-called quantiles.
+The number of bins corresponds to the particular quantile, e.g., five bins for a quintile map, or four bins for a quartile map, two of the most commonly used categories.

+### Problems of Quantile map

+Any time there are ties in the ranking of observations that align with the values for the breakpoints, the classification in a quantile map will be problematic and result in categories with an unequal number of observations.

+## Natural breaks map